alf-p-steinbach/cppx-core-language/docs/README.md

 The code examples in this tutorial are all available in the “examples” top level folder.

+Most of the examples use the Core Language Extensions syntax support.
+In particular, where the examples use things from the C++ standard library the examples bring in the unqualified names via a macro **`$use_std`**, like this:

+>     $use_std( cout, endl, setw );

+That expands to the corresponding C++11 single-item `using`-declarations

+>     using std::cout;  using std::endl;  using std::setw;

+Unqualified names from the Core Language Extension library and other `cppx` namespace libraries are correspondingly brought in via macro invocations like

+>     $use_cppx( zero_to, hex_digit );

+… which expands to

+>     using cppx::zero_to;  using cppx::hex_digit;

+I use the macros and other syntax support like the `zero_to` function because it yields shorter, simpler and more readable-as-English code.
+However, some people reportedly feel uncomfortable writing, or even just reading, C++ code with `$`-macro invocations.
+If that applies to you then just replace all instances of `$use_std` with `CPPX_USE_STD`, and all instances of `$use_cppx` with `CPPX_USE_CPPX`, and correspondingly for other macros.

+xxx

 ### 3.1.
 The syntax support.